Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_02_01_CloudArchitecture_ManagementAndDevelopersTools/Chapter_02_01_Cloud Architecture.md

 ![](image/Pasted%20image%2020230331173117.png)

+What is High Elasticity?
+Your ability to automatically increase or decrease your capacity based on the current demand of traffic, memory and computing power

+How is Elasticity achieved?
+Elasticity relies on **Horizontal Scaling**. **Vertical Scaling** is generally hard for traditional architecture so you’ll usually only see horizontal scaling described with **Elasticity**.
+**Scaling Out** — Add more servers of the same size **Scaling In** — Removing more servers of the same size

+How can Elasticity be implemented in AWS?
+[**Auto Scaling Groups (ASG)**](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroup.html) - are an AWS feature that will automatically add or remove servers based on scaling rules you define.

 ## 1.4 Highly Fault Tolerance

+What is Highly Fault Tolerant?
-The Ability for you service to ensure there is no single point of failure The Ability that shift traffic to a redundant system in the the primary system fails 相关的 服务 :  RDS Multi-AZ
+The ability for your service to ensure there is no single point of failure.
+Preventing the chance of failure The Ability that shift traffic to a redundant system in the the primary system fails

+What is a Fail-over?
+Fail-overs are when you have a plan to shift traffic to a redundant system in case the primary system fails

+How can Fault Tolerance be achieved?
+A common example is having a copy (secondary) of your database where all ongoing changes are synced.
+The Secondary is not in-use until a failover occurs and it becomes the primary database.

+How can Fault Tolerance be implemented using AWS?
+RDS Multi-AZ - is when you run a duplicate standby database in another Availability Zone in case your primary database fails.

+相关的 服务 :  RDS Multi-AZ

 ![](image/Pasted%20image%2020230331173425.png)

 ## 1.5 High Durability

-The ability to recover from a disaster  , to prevent the loss of data solution Disaster Recovery (DR)
+Your ability to recover from a disaster and to prevent the loss of data solutions that recover from a disaster is known as Disaster Recovery (DR)

+Questions you should be asking about your Disaster Recovery procedures:
+    Do you have a backup?
+    How fast can you restore that backup?
+    Does your backup still work?
+    How do you ensure current live data is not corrupt?

 相关的 aws 服务: CloudEndure Disaster Recovery
+CloudEndure Disaster Recovery continuously replicates your machines into a low-cost staging area in your target AWS account and preferred Region enabling fast and reliable recovery in case of IT data center failures.
  ![](image/Pasted%20image%2020230331173803.png)

 ## 1.6 Disaster Recovery